 Steve is the Executive Director, overseeing the financial activities and program operations of the agency.
 He also provides grant management and human resources development.
 WSIL fulfills two important aspects of his life: Trying to make his community a better place to live and creating spreadsheets to analyze data.
 He has been Director since 2011 and has worked for WSIL since 2009.
-He is also a member of the State Independent Living Council, currently serving as Secretary.
+He is also a member of the State Independent Living Council, and has served as an officer of that council as Secretary.

 Prior to working for WSIL, Steve practiced law for thirteen years in Missouri and Illinois as both a Prosecutor and Civil Attorney.
 He holds a Juris Doctor from Southern Illinois University; as well as a Bachelor of Arts from Washington University, where he majored in Political Science and Economics.
 Steve is originally from St. Louis and enjoys sports, history and having the best lawn on his block.
 He is a die-hard, life-long St. Louis Cardinals fan, coaches youth hockey, is a past President of Park County Youth Hockey, and has served on the Park County Arena Board.
 Steve lives in Cody with his wife and son.